mattbocosoft/presentation-gitflow-and-semanticversioning/jenkins.md

 A 'job' in Jenkins is the basic unit of continuous integration.
 A job can be used to build and/or merge multiple branches simultaneously.

 #####Create a job
-To create a new job, click on "New Item" in the top left corner of the main Jenkins page.
+To create a new job:
+1. Click on "New Item" in the top left corner of the main Jenkins page.
+2. Type in the job name
+3. Select "Freestyle project"
+4. Click 'OK'

 ![jenkins-create-job](images/jenkins-create-job.png)